Resource Lab

 The point is not to copy a finished design exactly.

-The point is to think more intentionally about how interaction patterns can support clarity, confidence, performance, and better decisions in the flow of work.
+The point is to think more intentionally about how interaction patterns, prototypes, pattern packs, games, and reusable tools can support clarity, confidence, performance, and better decisions in the flow of work.

 Build With Me